urorwell/AddonPreferences-Minimal-UI/README.md

-# AddonPreferences-Minimal-UI - README
+# AddonPreferences-Minimal-UI - README.md

 This Blender Add-On reduces UI clutter in the Add-On region of the Preferences Window

+**Version: 0.2 - alpha**

 ---

-**Version: 0.2 - alpha**

 ### TODO: